Think that missing a few z’s at night isn’t all that important? Think again!

 So – do you treat sleep as if it’s important?
 Do you plan for sleep each day by respecting a regular bedtime?
 Do you prioritize your life in such a way that you have a solid sleep routine before bed?
 For some that could mean a warm bath, stretching, classical music, reading, etc. – anything that you find soothing.

 Have you thought about your own sleep hygiene methods?
 Are there lifestyle changes you could make to encourage better sleep?
-Plan for those changes now and be sure to share your ideas as comments below!
+Plan for those changes now and be sure to share your ideas in the comments below!